seagreen/hermetic/json-relay/README.md

 # Summary

 A server with rooms.
-Relays each message from a client to the others in the same room.
-Upstream of Hermetic and has no game-specific code.

-This is a quick-and-dirty project, it's not up to the coding/documentation standards of the main game.
+Just a quick-and-dirty project, but you may be interested in the deployment notes below.

 # Deployment

 ## Goals

-+ Run the `json-relay` server in the cloud with as little work as possible.
++ Run the `json-relay` executable in the cloud with as little work as possible.

 + Build it locally because I don't want to pay for a server with enough RAM to compile it.

-+ For it to work the server with no linking issues.
++ Avoid any linker issues

 ## Solution